siduction/sidu-manual/data/en/0313-part-gdisk_en.md

 ~~~

 **The BIOS_Boot partition must not be formatted!**
-If the boot manager *GRUB* finds the *EFI-System* and the *BIOS\_Boot* partition during the installation, it uses them, no matter which installation target we have specified.
+If the boot manager *GRUB* finds the *EFI-System* and the *BIOS\_Boot* partition during the installation, it will use them, no matter which installation target we have specified.

-We format the Linux partitions 'sdb3', 'sdb5' and 'sdb6' with *ext4*.
+We format the Linux partitions 'sdb3', 'sdb5', and 'sdb6' with *ext4*.

 ~~~
 mkfs.ext4 /dev/sdb3
 ~~~

-The swap partition is formatted with:
+To set up the swap partition, format it with

 ~~~
 mkswap /dev/sdb4
 ~~~

-to set it up.
-After that we make it with:
+Now the system needs to know about this partition:

 ~~~
 swapon /dev/sdb4
 ~~~

-to the system and check if the swap space is available:
+Check if the swap space is available:

 ~~~
 swapon -s